statsmaths/stat209/_notes/class04-data-basics.md

 {% highlight r %}
-ggplot(food, aes(year, cost)) +
+ggplot(class, aes(year, cost)) +
   geom_point()
 {% endhighlight %}

 For a scatter plot of how often you visit each year and the average cost.

-Are there any surprises in using these commands to create plots?
+*Q: Are there any surprises in using these commands to create plots?*

+### Consistency

+Depending on how the class goes, we may find that there are inconsistencies in how the data is formatted from student to student.
+Of most importance is that if any value in a variable does not look like a number the entire column will be considered as a categorical variable.
+With the time remaining we will try to adjust this

+Next week we will dig deeper in to the specific types of data in R and how the effect our graphics and analyses.

+### New variables (time remaining)

+If we have time remaining, we will add additional variables to our dataset such as the latitude and longitude of the restaurant.

 ### Assignment

-I have posted a file called `lab04.R`.
-Open this in R, follow the instructions, and complete for the next class.

 For next class, please just come prepared for the next assessment.
 Note that this one will require you to be able to write R code from memory, an important